 Whatever kind of injuries you’ve endured, seek the medical attention you need and then consult with one of the experienced motorcycle accident attorneys at Boohoff Law in Seattle.

 If someone else’s negligence leaves you injured in a motorcycle accident, you’re going to be dealing with an insurance company.
-It’s only natural to assume that said insurance company will proceed to do its job and cover the losses you’ve endured—in their totality—as a matter of course.
+It’s only natural to assume that said insurance company will proceed to do its job and cover the losses you’ve endured in their totality as a matter of course.

 Keeping all of the following points in mind is in the best interest of both you and your motorcycle accident case:

-In other words, the insurance company is not on your side—at least not fully—but your experienced Seattle motorcycle accident attorney is.
+In other words, the insurance company is not on your side at least not fully but your experienced Seattle motorcycle accident attorney is.
 Working closely with him or her is always in the best interest of you and your case.